What is an Online Bible College?

 Accrediting Associations for Online Bible Colleges

 - The Association for Biblical Higher Education (ABHE), formerly The Accreditating Association of Bible Colleges (AABC): Founded in 1947, the ABHE has been in the forefront of accrediting Bible colleges.
-ABHE accredits approximately 200 seminaries, theological schools and Biblical/ministerial programs offering undergraduate and graduate programs throughout the US and Canada.
+ABHE accredits approximately 200 seminaries, theological schools and Biblical/ministerial programs offering undergraduate programs and graduate programs throughout the US and Canada.
 It also endorses select online distance learning programs.
 For a list of institutions that offer distance learning programs accredited by ABHE, you can email them at firstname.lastname@example.org.
-For more information visit their FAQ section.
-ABHE FAQ
+For more information about online Bible schools accredited by ABHE, visit their FAQ section.

 - The Association of Advanced Rabbinical and Talmudic Schools (AARTS): This faith based organization provides educational standards for religious schools of the Jewish faith granting post-secondary degrees.
 It also offers accreditation to a few online school distance learning programs.
 AARTS provides no website and asks to be contacted via phone (212-363-1991) or email Keith Sharfman, Director at email@example.com.

 - The Association of Theological Schools in the United States and Canada (ATS): ATS is an accrediting agency for over 270 Christian (including non-denominational) and Jewish graduate schools offering post-baccalaureate programs in ministry and other theological disciplines, including qualifying online distance learning programs.
-A list of online programs accredited by ATS can be accessed here.
-ATS Online Distance Education List
+A list of online programs accredited by ATS can be accessed on the ATS Online Distance Education List.

 - Transnational Association of Christian Colleges and Schools (TRACS): This is a national organizing agency that accredits post-secondary Christian institutions offering undergraduate and graduate degrees in religious education.
 It also approves online distance learning programs that meet its criteria.
-To see a list of the programs TRACS accredits, see the information at the following link.
-TRACS Members
+To see a list of the programs TRACS accredits, see the information in the TRACS members directory.

-- The Distance Education and Training Council (DETC): Accredits online programs including those from religious institutions and colleges.
+- The Distance Education Accrediting Commission (DEAC): Accredits online programs including those from religious institutions and colleges.

-Remember, reputable online college websites will always specify their accreditation credentials from one or more of the aforementioned agencies.
+Remember, reputable accredited online Bible college websites specify their accreditation credentials from one or more of the aforementioned agencies.